 Use Funds With Low Turnover Ratio

-One aspect of tax-efficiency is low turnover ratio, which is expressed as percentage of a particular fund's holdings that have been replaced (turned over) during the previous year.
+One aspect of tax-efficiency is the low turnover ratio, which is expressed as a percentage of a particular fund's holdings that have been replaced (turned over) during the previous year.
 A low turnover ratio indicates a buy and hold strategy for actively-managed mutual funds but it is naturally inherent to passively-managed funds, such as index funds and Exchange Traded Funds (ETFs).
 In general, and all other things being equal, a fund with higher relative turnover will have higher trading costs (Expense Ratio) and higher tax costs, than a fund with lower turnover.
 In summary, lower turnover generally translates into higher net returns.

 Analyze Tax-Cost Ratio

 Just as it sounds, the tax cost ratio is a measurement of how taxes impact the net returns of an investment.
 For example, if your mutual fund earns a 10% return before taxes but the tax costs incurred by the fund reduce the overall return to 9% the tax cost ratio is 1%.
-Investors can find pre-tax returns, tax-adjusted returns and tax cost ratio for mutual funds at Morningstar.
+Investors can find pre-tax returns, tax-adjusted returns, and tax cost ratio for mutual funds at Morningstar.